tntim96/JSCover/README.md

 Before checking in any changes, be sure to run `ant pre-commit` which runs the full build and test suite, and enforces coverage limits on the combined unit and integration tests as well as on the combined unit, integration and acceptance tests.

+For eclipse you may need to install the tools.jar file with something like:

+`mvn install:install-file -DgroupId=com.sun -DartifactId=tools -Dpackaging=jar -Dversion=0 -Dfile=tools.jar -DgeneratePom=true`